saltlas/ursula/README.md

 - project_id

-The word and number combination that represents your project on the project page.
+The name that represents your project on the project page.
 This should be available in the same place the project number is.

 Example: "lava-street-101010"